-This source is not subject to 326 IAC 6-5, because the source does not have a potential fugitive particulate matter emission of twenty-five (25) tons per year or more.
+The source is not subject to the requirements of 326 IAC 6-5, because the source does not have potential fugitive particulate emissions greater than 25 tons per year.
+Therefore, 326 IAC 6-5 does not apply.

 326 IAC 6.5 PM Limitations Except Lake County